 1. Actively Monitor and Analyze Reviews

-Financial marketers will need to stay current on reviews — or what the SEC refers to as “testimonials and endorsements” — on multiple formats.
-Reviewers can leave their testimonial on owned properties like your website, or scatter them in the walled gardens of third-party platforms like Google, Facebook, or Yelp.
+Financial marketers will need to stay current on customer reviews — or what the SEC refers to as “testimonials and endorsements” — on multiple formats.
+People can leave their testimonial on owned properties like your website, or scatter them in the walled gardens of third-party platforms like Google, Facebook, or Yelp.

-Users can review multiple types of the customer experience as well, including a specific branch, an individual financial professional (like a loan officer, financial advisor, or business banker), a specific product (like a credit card or investment tool), or the brand as a whole.
+People can review multiple types of the customer experience as well, including a specific branch, an individual financial professional (like a loan officer, financial advisor, or business banker), a specific product (like a credit card or investment tool), or the brand as a whole.